Pediatric trigger point injections for pain

 In particular, benefits of trigger point injections include:

-• Fast-acting improvement.
-The injections usually provide increased mobility in the muscle and pain relief within about two days.
+• Fast-acting improvement - The injections usually provide increased mobility in the muscle and pain relief within about two days.

-• Long-lasting relief.
-Your child will experience improved muscle mobility and lowered pain for one to two weeks.
+• Long-lasting relief - Your child will experience improved muscle mobility and lowered pain for one to two weeks.
 Their pain might even fully resolve after two or three series of injections.

-• Quick procedure.
-The procedure does not take long, and most children don’t need anesthesia.
+• Quick procedure - The procedure does not take long, and most children don’t need anesthesia.

-• Little to no downtime.
-Your child can go back to their regular routine right away.
+• Little to no downtime - Your child can go back to their regular routine right away.

-What are the side effects of Pediatric Trigger Point Injections for Pain?
+What are the side effects of pediatric trigger point injections for pain?

 Injecting a needle into a trigger point can, on occasion, irritate the knot.
 Your child's pain may get worse before it gets better in the first two days after the procedure.
 Your child's care team may prescribe pain medication for the knot until the injected medication begins to work.
+Your child may experience pain or discomfort at the injection site for 24 to 48 hours after treatment.

 • Heat and cold packs